50 things you need to know before traveling to Spain

 Churros with chocolate, typical Spanish Breakfast

-#34 On the other hand, a Turr贸n is made of honey, sugar, and egg white, with toasted almonds or other nuts, and usually shaped into either a rectangular tablet or a round cake.
-Spaniards love it, you’ll see them everywhere.
-And once you taste them, you will thank me for it because you’ll constantly be craving for them!
+#34 On the other hand, a Turrón is made of honey, sugar, and egg white, with toasted almonds or other nuts, and usually shaped into either a rectangular tablet or a round cake.
+Spaniards love it; you’ll see them everywhere.
+And once you taste them, you will thank me for it because you’ll constantly be craving them!

-#36 It is not customary to tip in Spain, especially for cheap meals.
+#36 One thing to know before traveling to Spain is that tips are not customary, especially for cheap meals.
 Usually, people round up the check, and it’s OK to go.

 Breakfast in Spain - what to eat in Spain